microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/azureadregistrationpolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the policy scope of the Azure Active Directory tenant that controls the ability for users and groups to register device identities to your organization using Azure AD registered.
+Represents the policy scope of the Azure Active Directory tenant that controls the ability for users and groups to register device identities to your organization using **Azure AD registered**.
+For more information, see [What is a device identity?](/azure/active-directory/devices/overview).

 ## Methods